vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 Lifestyle plays a key role in the development and treatment of many conditions.
 Whether we're talking about non-specific pain, cancers, cardiovascular disorders, or any other chronic (or even acute) illness, a sizable chunk of the condition's etiology and severity is often directly attributable to modifiable lifestyle factors.
 Both from a scientific as well as a common-sense perspective, the way a person lives their life is an important factor in determining their health outcomes.

 However, many clinicans feel that changing their patients' behavior is a colossal task.
-If they don't make changes *soon*, they're heading straight for  years, maybe even decades of great suffering and disability.
-They've got every reason in the world to do something about their current or future problem.
-And we're handing them the solutions on a silver platter!
-We have the knowledge, we have their best interests in mind...
+If our patients don't make changes *soon*, they're racinng straight for years, maybe even decades of suffering and disability.
+They've got every reason in the world to do something about their current or future problem, and we're handing them the solutions on a silver platter!
+We have the knowledge, we have their best interests in mind, so...

 **Why don't they just do what we say?**